datalib/atomicio/README.rst

 of providing two streams: one reader stream and a writer stream.
 The reader stream is to be read and processed by the caller/user, and the results of processing written to the writer stream.
-Simple example of appending to a file:
+Simple example of replacing a file's contents:

 .. code-block:: python